kwilteam/kuneiform-ls/INSTRUCTIONS.md

 ## Package

-To generate a vsix extension image, run either of the following commands:
+To generate a vsix extension image, run one of the following commands:

 ```bash
 npm run package